jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Tell him the truth.
 That you need time to decide."

 Ethan stared at the phone until it stopped ringing, then immediately started again.
 Same number.
+Persistent.

 He answered.
 "This is Ethan."